ntdevabebe/NT-Workshops-Docker/02-Container/A1-Containers.md

 The goal of this assignment is to get familiar with basic container management i docker.
 At the end you will deploy, access and analyse a simple application in a running container.

-1. Vverify which containers are running to avoid coliding port or container name
+1. Verify which containers are running to avoid colliding port or container name assignment

 ```powershell
 docker ps